benjaminpo/lalamove-frontend-challenge/readme.md

 - Avoid over-engineering.
 - Error handling and retry if backend is busy.
 - Be cautious of third-party library usage.
 (Don't include a 300KB library only for 1 helper function)

+### Recommand Tech Stack
+- We switching most of our projects from jQuery to React.
+We aim for reusable components and maintainable codebase when expansion, but feel free to use other tech if you prefer.

 ### Wireframe
 *For reference only, you can be creative with design and UI/UX features.*